Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/023_EXP_TIMELINE_COHERENCE/023_EXP_TIMELINE_COHERENCE.md

-│  Just as equal temperament "spreads the comma" to close the circle,  │ │  collapse "spreads reinterpretation" to close the timeline.          │ │                                                                         │ │  The past is not stored — it's reconstructed for coherence.          │ │                                                                         │ └─────────────────────────────────────────────────────────────────────────┘
+│  Just as equal temperament "spreads the comma" to close the circle,  │ │  collapse "spreads reinterpretation" to close the timeline.          │ │                                                                         │ │  The past is not stored, it is reconstructed for coherence.          │ │                                                                         │ └─────────────────────────────────────────────────────────────────────────┘
 ```